MICE market feature

 As for experiences, organizers strive to make the event memorable for attendees, so they create a mix of formats.
 To increase engagement and foster networking, they incorporate interactive elements (real-time polling, gamification, etc.) and various activities, both industry-specific (hackathons, barcamps, debates, roundtable discussions, etc.) and leisure (trivia, scavenger hunts, etc.).

 Creating an unforgettable event experience might also mean choosing an unusual venue type (an art gallery, a historic castle, etc.) or alternative accommodation options (villas, glamping cabins, etc.).
-It might as well mean offering a personalized swag, for example, with the attendee's name and company logo or providing several options to choose from.
+It might also mean offering a personalized swag, for example, with the attendee's name and company logo or providing several options to choose from.

 Sustainability and wellness